FilOzone/payments/README.md

 A rail along which payments flow from a client to an SP.
 Rails track lockup, maximum payment rates, and obligations between a client and an SP.
 Client-SP pairs can have multiple payment rails between them but they can also reuse the same rail across multiple deals.
 Importantly, rails:
     - Specify the maximum rate at which the client will pay the SP, the actual amount paid for any given period is subject to validation by the **validator** described below.
-    - Specify the period in advanced the client is required to lock funds (the **lockup period**).
-There’s no way to force clients to lock funds in advanced, but we can prevent them from *withdrawing* them and make it easy for SPs to tell if their clients haven’t met their lockup minimums, giving them time to settle their accounts.
+    - Specify the period in advance the client is required to lock funds (the **lockup period**).
+There’s no way to force clients to lock funds in advance, but we can prevent them from *withdrawing* them and make it easy for SPs to tell if their clients haven’t met their lockup minimums, giving them time to settle their accounts.

 ### **Validator**